Shuaigle/Shuaigle/README.md

 ### Hi there 👋   I'm Shuaigle, this is my profile.

-🌱 I’m currently learning Reactjs, Nextjs, and Django
+# About me
-👯 I’m currently finding a frontend/backend job
+🌱 I’m currently learning Reactjs, Nextjs, and Django /n 👯 I’m currently finding a frontend/backend job
 🔭 I have also study some data analysis and machine/deep learning methods 📫 How to reach me: layard3@gmail.com